aws-samples/config-resource-compliance-dashboard/README.md

   * This is the name of the Amazon S3 bucket collecting AWS Config files.

-**Parameter group: CRCD Dashboard - where you deploy the dashboard and where its data is**
+**Parameter group: Dashboard resources - where you deploy the dashboard and where its data is**

 These parameters define where you install your dashboard.
 You can specify the same values as above (for deployment in the Log Archive account) or a different AWS account ID and bucket name (if you chose to deploy in a dedicated Dashboard account).

 * `Dashboard account ID`
-  * The AWS account ID that contains the Amazon S3 bucket as the source of data for the CRCD dashboard and related data pipeline resources.
+  * The AWS account ID that contains the Amazon S3 bucket as the source of data for the dashboard and related data pipeline resources.
 * `Dashboard bucket`
-  * The name of the Amazon S3 bucket used as the source of data for the CRCD dashboard.
+  * The name of the Amazon S3 bucket used as the source of data for the dashboard.
+* `ARN of the KMS key that encrypts the Dashboard bucket`
+  * Leave empty if the bucket is not encrypted with a KMS key.
+  * If you encrypt the Dashboard bucket with a KMS key, copy the key's ARN here.
+CloudFormation will create an IAM policy that grants QuickSight permissions to use the key for decrypt operations.
+  * You may prefer managing key permissions on the key policy, rather than IAM.
+In his case, leave the parameter empty.
+This guide will give you instructions to grant key permissions manually.
 * `Configure S3 event notification to trigger the Lambda partitioner function on every new AWS Config file`
-  * This depends on how you are going to install the CRCD dashboard.
+  * This depends on how you are going to install the dashboard.
 More details below.
 * `Configure cross-account replication of AWS Config files from Log Archive to Dashboard account`
-  * This depends on how you are going to install the CRCD dashboard.
+  * This depends on how you are going to install the dashboard.
 More details below.

 Follow the instructions in one of the paragraphs below, depending on the architecture of choice.